 Learning Skills | Grammar | Listening | Reading

 Make a habit of reading regularly.
 Read as many English books, newspapers and magazines as you can get your hands on.

 Reading should be fun, so make sure the texts you choose are not too too difficult for you.
 If the book or article you are reading is a chore, then find something easier.
 Try reading graded books written especially for ESL learners.
-I've written a guide on how to choose a book here.
+Lynne has written a guide on how to choose a book here.